gabrieldsantana28/gabrieldsantana28/README.md

 ###                             Hello!
 My name is Gabriel and I'm 18 years old!👋🏻
 At the beginning of 2023 I had my first contact with this amazing universe and since ago I'm dedicating and learning more and more.
-I've already knowledge in some technologies like HTML, CSS, JavaScript, Java and MySQL.
+I've already knowledge in some technologies like HTML, CSS, JavaScript, PHP, Java and SQL.
 And I"m always looking for new technologies to expand my repertoire.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&size_weight=0.5&count_weight=0.5)